Kids’ Valley Garden

 Potatoes

-Potatoes like acidicsoil(pH 4.8 to 6.5) because it prevents a disease called scab.
-Don’t add lime to thesoilas it will promote scabs on your potatoes.
-Planting is done as soon thesoilcan be worked in the spring.
+Potatoes prefer acidic soil(pH 4.8 to 6.5) because it prevents a disease called scab.
+Don't add lime to the soil as it will promote scabs on your potatoes.
+Planting is done as soon as the soil can be worked in the spring.
 There are several ways to start potatoes:

-• Cut the eyes out of a potato and let it dry 2 to 4 hours before planting it in the soil
+• Cut the eyes out of a potato and let it dry for 2 to 4 hours before planting it in the soil.

-• OR Take cuttings leaving the eyes in.
-Each eye should have a piece of potato the size of a small egg attached to it which will increase the size of your potatoes.
-Let it dry 2 to 4 hours before planting it in the soil.
+• OR Take cuttings, leaving the eyes in.
+Each eye should have a piece of potato the size of a small egg attached to it, which will increase the size of your potatoes.
+Let it dry for 2 to 4 hours before planting it in the soil .

 • OR Pre-sprout a potato in a bright but not directly sunny spot for a few weeks.
-In the 1st week of June cut off a chunk of potato the size of a small egg with a sprout or eye on it.
-Place cuttings on thesoil12" apart (30 cm) and let them dry for an hour or 2.
+In the first week of June, cut off a chunk of potato the size of a small egg with a sprout or eye on it.
+Place cuttings on the soil 12 inches (30 cm) apart and let them dry for an hour or two.
 Then cover them with 6 to 12 inches (15 to 30 cm) of straw or hay.

-After you sprout your spuds plant them 3 inches deep (8 cm) and 6 to 12 inches apart (15 to 30 cm).
+After you sprout your spuds, plant them 3 inches (7.6 cm) deep and 6 to 12 inches (15 to 30 cm) apart.
 Add a thin layer of mulch and keep them watered.
-When the shoots and leaves eventually poke through the mulch add another 6" (15 cm) of mulch around the plants without covering the leaves.
-You can peek underneath the mulch to watch the tubers develope and make sure they aren’t turning green which is a signal to add more mulch.
-When plants reach 9 inches high (15 cm) hill the potatoes with another 3 to 6" (8 to 16 cm) of soil, hay or straw.
+When the shoots and leaves eventually poke through the mulch, add another 6 inches (15 cm) of mulch around the plants without covering the leaves.
+You can peek underneath the mulch to watch the tubers develop and make sure they aren't turning green, which is a signal to add more mulch.
+When plants reach 9 inches (23 cm) high, hill the potatoes with another 3 to 6 inches (7.6 to 15.2 cm) of soil, hay or straw.
 Mulching will keep the potatoes from turning green.
 Green spuds produce an alkaloid poison.
 Watch for potato bugs while they are growing and treat them if necessary.
 In September, carefully dig up your potatoes or pull the mulch back to expose the tubers.
-Brush off any loose dirt, let them dry off and store them in a cool, dry place.
+Brush off any loose dirt, let them dry off, and store them in a cool, dry place.

 more veggies caring